Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 ### Setup Google Credentials and Github Project (VM)

 9. Add the service account keys created in `Step 5` to the VM.
 (It's convenient to make sure your json file is saved in a Home dir location.)
+This needs to be done **locally**, not from inside the VM.

     - In your gitbash terminal, cd to `.gc` directory where you've saved your `ghg-creds.json` file.
     - Then,